Walkathon participants commit to raising funds for your organization. That’s great! How can you help your walkathon participants succeed?

 - Provide an overview of common courtesies (please & thank you’s) but also be sure to include an explanation of what funds are being raised for, and how people can make a difference with their donations

-2. Make It Easy.
 Participants are going to be more likely to succeed if you make it easy for them to participate.
-Set up a fundraising website where participants can easily manage all aspects of their fundraiser.
+Set up a crowdfunding website where participants can easily manage all aspects of their fundraiser.
 Here they can easily register for the event, establish and track goals (with a fundraising thermometer), and securely collect donations.
 They no longer need to walk door-to-door asking for donations or be responsible for managing money.
-All they have to do is share their website link for their pledge fundraising event!
+All they have to do is share their website link for their personal fundraising page.

-3. Make it Personal.
-Give participants the opportunity to tell their personal story.
+Give participants the opportunity to tell their personal stories.
 Why did they choose to be involved in the fundraiser?
 What does it mean to them?
 Give them the ability to share photos, videos and personal goals.
 Participants are more likely to embrace the initiative if it is fun and personal.
 Instead of sending supporters to a general site, they can send them to a personal fundraising web page that includes all these details.
 Not only is this beneficial for participants, but it’s likely that these personal stories may be the selling point that gets donors to take action.

-4. Provide Sample Templates.
 Don’t make participants reinvent the wheel.
 What tools do you already have?
-Provide sample templates participants can use including: donation request letters and sample email requests, timelines and event check-lists, thank you letters, promotional event flyers, and more.
+Provide sample templates participants can use including donation request letters and sample email requests, timelines and event check-lists, thank you letters, promotional event flyers, and more.
 DoJiggy’s Participant Fundraising Library was created to specifically help pledge participants succeed.
 Here you’ll find many sample templates and guidelines available for you to use…for free!

-5. Motivate Them.
 Provide incentives for your participants to succeed.
-A little healthy competition goes a long way in helping your organization reach your fundraising goals.
+A little healthy competition goes a long way in helping your organization reach its fundraising goals.
 Your event website tracks the fundraising progress of each participant and highlights your top performers.
 You may also want to choose to give awards to motivate participants.
 Here are a few ideas:

 - Top Performer: Reward the participant who raises the most donations